Marlborough Royal Free Grammar School: History

+The school was eventually rehoused in 1962, in new buildings on the new site.
 In 1975, the school and the local secondary modern school, Marlborough Secondary Modern, were both closed, and a new comprehensive school, now called St John's Marlborough, was created and took over the buildings of both former schools.
-New school buildings were later built alongside those of the old grammar school, and the old buildings were demolished in 2010.
+New school buildings were later built alongside those of the old grammar school, and the 1960s buildings were demolished in 2010.